KlausJackson/Chat-Room/README.md

   python3 advance-client.py
   ```

-* How to run the code: open the terminal in the location where you installed the code and type `python3 <name of the file>.py`.
+* How to run the code: open the terminal in the location where you installed the code and type `python3 <name of the file>.py`. <br>

 **NOTE**:
 - You have to run the server.py first to be able to connect the clients together and chat.